Compare two cars

 Verdict

 Toyota appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Primera offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Toyota outracing its opponent in any situation possible, making it better choice for boy racers.
 To make things even better, it consumps less fuel!
 All together, there's not much more to say, in this case I wouldn't even consider anything but Toyota.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, out of 12.000+ vehicles we currently have in our database.